eazedesign/filesheeter/README.md

 [^2]: Deleting Definitions

     Deleting a definition is different than removing a definition from a project.
-When you remove a definition from a project, the reference to the definition is removed from the project, but the definition still exists in the database and thus may be a part of any other project.
+When you remove a definition from a project, the reference to the definition is removed from the project, but the definition still exists in the project and thus may be a part of any other project.
 Deleting a definition, however, permanently removes the definition from the database.
 Any projects or other definitions that contains the deleted definition are affected.

-    Before deleting a definition, you should find all references to that definition by running Find Definition References.
+    Before deleting a definition, you should find all references to that definition by running the Find command.
 For example, a field definition you want to delete may be referenced by both record and page definitions.

     including all expression.